 The competitiveness and overall buyer appeal of each company's product offering in comparison to the product offerings of rival companies is all-decisive-this algorithmic feature is what makes BSG and GLO-BUS "competition-based" strategy simulations.
-Once each company's sales and market shares are awarded based on the competitiveness of its respective overall product offering, the various company and industry reports detailing the outcomes of the decision round are then generated.
+Once each company's sales and market shares are awarded based on the competitiveness and buyer appeal of its respective overall product offering vis-à-vis those of rival companies, the various company and industry reports detailing the outcomes of the decision round are then generated.
 Company co-managers can access the results of the decision round 15 to 20 minutes after the decision deadline.